unni-oscar/AI_stock/readme.txt

 - Set up basic authentication in the backend.

 ### Phase 5
-- Create Login page
+- Create Login page,
 - Once logon , the user should be able to see Dashboard

+### Phase 6
+- registration page (email, password, name , dob) and be able to register